 A: The standard codes for Remote Patient Monitoring (RPM) are 99453, 99454, 99457 and 99458.
 These codes are for RPM services and were available prior to the COVID-19 outbreak.
 CPT Code 99453 is for the initial set-up, 99454 is the supply of the device, collection, transmission and report/summary services to the clinician.
 CPT Codes 99457 and 99458 are the remote physiologic monitoring services by clinical staff/MD/QHCP.

 These codes require general supervision by an MD or NP.
 The codes are for Part B services and are billed on a 1500 form using the NPI number of supervising QHCP either an MD or NP.
 NP’s also have the opportunity to bill E&M codes 99201 to 99215.

-Q: Can Telehealth visits be made for palliative care consult visits by NPs & what codes should be used?
+Q: Can Telehealth visits be made for palliative care consult visits by NPs and what codes should be used?

-Q: The ability to do remote visits, when clinically appropriate, applies to all disciplines (nursing and rehab)?
+Q: Does the ability to do remote visits, when clinically appropriate, apply to all disciplines (nursing and rehab)?

 A: The ability to do remote visits when clinically appropriate does apply to all disciplines during the pandemic of COVID-19.
 However keep in mind that not all remote visits will be reimbursable depending on the setting and discipline among other factors.

-If you have questions or comments, please contact our reimbursement team at firstname.lastname@example.org
+Have additional questions or comments?
+Please contact our reimbursement team at firstname.lastname@example.org